Systems-Modeling/SysML-v2-Pilot-Implementation/README.md

 2. Clone our GitHub repository from the URL below.
    * https://github.com/ModelDriven/SySML-v2-Pilot-Implementation.git

 3. Import all projects from the repository into your Eclipse workspace.
-The should included the projects org.omg.sysml and org.omg.sysml.xtext, with associated ide, tests, ui and ui.tests projects for each.
+The should included the projects `org.omg.sysml`, `org.sysml.owl` and `org.omg.sysml.usage`, with associated `ide`, `tests`, `ui` and `ui.tests` projects for each.

 ### Prototype Alf Implementation

-1. Find the file org.omg.sysml/src/org.omg.sysml/GenerateAlf.mwe2, right click on it, and select Run As > MWE2 Workflow, to execute the Xtext generator.
+1. Find the file `org.omg.sysml/src/org.omg.sysml/GenerateAlf.mwe2`, right click on it, and select Run As > MWE2 Workflow, to execute the Xtext generator.
-   * NOTE: Even if the generation completes successfully, there may still be error annotations on the files Alf.xtext and KerML.ecore.
-You can ignore these for now, they should not affect the running of the generated editor.

-2. Once the generation is complete, right click on project org.omg.sysml, and select Run As > Eclipse Application.
+2. Once the generation is complete, right click on project `org.omg.sysml`, and select Run As > Eclipse Application.
 This should launch a new runtime Eclipse instance.

-3. Create a project in the runtime Eclipse workspace and Import the sample Alf file into it, using Import > File System and browsing to the samples subdirectory of the org.omg.sysml project under your Git working directory.
-(Or you can create your own file, with the extension “.alf”.)
+3. Add the SysML-v2-Pilot-Implementation Git repository (already cloned previously) to the runtime Eclipse instance.

+4. Import the project `sysml` into the runtime Eclipse workspace.

-4. Double clicking on the sample Alf file should open it in the generated Xtext Alf editor.
+5. Double clicking on any `.alf` file in the sysml project should open it in the generated Xtext Alf editor.

 ### Copyright License Header